Safe Stochastic Model Predictive Control: Introduction

 \section{Introduction}

-Designing controllers for safety-critical systems requires considering two major challenges.
+\mbox{ This~work~has~been~accepted~to~the~IEEE~2022~Conference~on~Decision~and~Control.} Designing controllers for safety-critical systems requires considering two major challenges.
 Safety must be ensured for a system subject to uncertainty, and the controller should reduce conservatism to enable efficient system behavior, i.e., maximizing desired objectives.
 As it is possible to define safety via input and state constraints, \gls{MPC} is a suitable method to control safety-critical systems subject to uncertainty.

 \gls{RMPC} handles system uncertainty in a robust, but conservative way \cite{BemporadMorari1999}, where tube-based MPC is the most common approach \cite{LangsonEtalMayne2004, KoehlerEtalAllgoewer2021}.
 Stability and recursive feasibility guarantees are possible if the uncertainty bound is known initially.
 RMPC has successfully been applied to safety-critical applications such as automated driving \cite{SolopertoEtalMueller2019}, autonomous racing \cite{WischnewskiEtalLohmann2021}, and robotic manipulation \cite{NubertEtalTrimpe2020}.